 Emotions and Heart Disease

 In the past 40 years, cases of heart disease in the U.S. have dropped by 20 percent.1 Now, that’s news worth celebrating!
-Efforts at prevention, detection, and treatment appear to paying off.
+Efforts at prevention, detection, and treatment appear to be paying off.
 For example, Americans’ cholesterol levels keep falling.
 Researchers think that ditching trans fats from our diets may be one reason why.2

 Still, heart disease here remains the number-one cause of death in both men and women.2 We can do so much more to support our faithful tickers.
 You might be surprised to learn how much your emotional health influences your heart.
 Check out a few recent studies: